 Ten Brazilian media outlets were selected to participate in the Local News Accelerator, from the Facebook Journalism Project.
 Beginning July 29 and lasting 12 weeks, the Accelerator aims to help local news publishers make their business models more sustainable by helping them find and retain readers.

-Publishers representing all regions of Brazil, from different states, are participating in the Accelerator: Gazeta do Povo (PR), O Povo (CE), Estado de Minas Gerais (MG), Correio da Bahia (BA), Gazeta de Vitória (SC), Jornal do Commercio (PE), Criticism (AM), Correio do Estado (MS) and O Popular (GO).
+Publishers representing all regions of Brazil, from different states, are participating in the Accelerator: Gazeta do Povo (PR), O Povo (CE), Estado de Minas (MG), Correio (BA), A Gazeta (ES), NSC Total (SC), Jornal do Commercio (PE), A Crítica (AM), Correio do Estado (MS) and O Popular (GO).

 During the training period, media representatives will meet face-to-face and participate in webinars with experts from international newsgroups.
 They will also work with mentors to utilize the grants provided by the program to create their own projects.